 AFTER an applicant has determined their eligibility to retrain:

-If determined eligible, applicants will complete the required paperwork associated with application.
-HQ OSI will then contact the applicant's Air Force Personnel Center (AFPC) Career Field Functional Manager.
-It is the AFPC Functional who determines whether or not to release the applicant from the career field.
 NOTE: All applicants will need a letter of recommendation from their current commander.
-FTA applying after their window will also need a commander endorsed exception to policy letter supporting retraining outside the FTA window.
+FTA applying after their retraining window will also need a commander endorsed exception to policy letter supporting retraining outside the FTA window.

 What ranks can apply?

-What are the time-in-service restrictions?
+What is the time-in-service restrictions?

-Time-in-service restrictions apply based on one's Total Active Federal Military Service Date (TAFMSD).
+Time-in-service restrictions apply based on the member’s Total Active Federal Military Service Date (TAFMSD).
 At the time you would begin OSI training, your time-in-service (measured from your TAFMSD) must not exceed the following: for senior airmen, 6 years; for staff sergeants and technical sergeants, 11 years.
 Under certain circumstances, the time-in-service restriction can be waived.

 An additional restriction applies to an applicant's length-of-enlistment obligation.
 A First-term Airman serving a four-year enlistment can apply for OSI between his or her 35th and 43rd months of enlistment.
 A First-term Airman serving a six-year enlistment can apply between the 59th and 67th month.

 If the applicant is assigned OCONUS, the retraining window is different.
-Airmen assigned OCONUS must apply between the 12th and 9th month before their DEROS, as long as they will enter the 35th month of service (59th for 6-year enlistees) on or before DEROS.
+Airmen assigned OCONUS must apply between the 15th and 12th month before their DEROS, as long as they will enter the 35th month of service (59th for 6-year enlistees) on or before DEROS.

 Can I apply if I am on a controlled tour (MTI/MTL, Recruiter, Tech School Instructor, etc...)?